 I Prefer elite members will have their status automatically extended through June 30, 2021, regardless of travel in 2020.

-Additionally, any expiring points that members had will be extended until the end of August 2020, which will provide time to use those points towards an I Prefer Rewards Certificate.
+Additionally, any expiring points that members had were extended until the end of August 2020, which provide dtime to use those points towards an I Prefer Rewards Certificate.

 Radisson has suspended its point expiration policy until December 31, 2021.
 It has also extended the elite status of members through February 2022, for those that would have expired in February 2021.